UKHO/docs/docs/software-engineering-policies/Pipelines/Baseline_Policy.md

 ## Tooling

-UKHO pipelines should be written as code, using YAML and syntax compatible with Azure Pipelines (most Cloud or Hosted solutions) or GitHub workflows (e.g. packages, tools).
+UKHO pipelines should be written as code, using YAML and syntax compatible with Azure Pipelines (Most Cloud or Hosted solutions) or GitHub workflows (packages, tools, etc.).

 ## Environments